 How do I make a "one-way" mirror effect?

-Nothing is a perfect one way system but a pretty good one can be created if you keep the following in mind.
+Nothing is a perfect one way system but a pretty good one can be created if you keep the following in mind:

-1. There must be more light on the side you want to see and less light on the side you are looking from.
+There must be more light on the side you want to see and less light on the side you are looking from.

-2. There must be a mirrored surface on the mirror side and less reflectivity on the "view from" side.
+There must be a mirrored surface on the mirror side and less reflectivity on the "view from" side.

-For more privacy, cover the inside with a layer of CH35.
-Film on top of films is not warranted but if it is inside a building who cares.
+For more privacy, cover the inside with a layer of RN35.
+Film on top of films is not warranted but if it is an interior office window who cares.
 No sun, no problem.
 Any darker and no one will see anything.

-4. See #1 again.
+See #1 again.
 It is the most important.